pactflow/docs.pactflow.io/website/docs/docs/user-interface/migration/guide.md

 title: Migration Guide
 ---

-If you are using PactFlow's Classic user interface (UI), this document provides an overview of the key changes introduced when moving to the new UI.
+If you are using PactFlow's Classic user interface (UI), this document provides an overview of the key changes introduced in the new UI.

 ## Viewing Integrations

 There is no longer a list of "integrations".
 Instead, the user interface is based around "applications".
-To discover the integrations for a specific application, you first must navigate to the application of choice.
+To discover the integrations for a specific application, you must first navigate to the application of your choice.

 | Before                                                                  | After                                                                  |
 | ----------------------------------------------------------------------- | ---------------------------------------------------------------------- |